jbush001/NyuziToolchain/README.md

 - libxml
 - python 2.7
 - gcc 4.7+ or Apple clang 4.2+
+- bison 2.7+
+- flex 2.5+

-On Ubuntu, these can be installed by using: sudo apt-get install libxml2-dev cmake gcc g++ python.
-You must be on at least release 12.10.
+On Ubuntu, these can be installed by using: sudo apt-get install libxml2-dev cmake gcc g++ python bison flex.

-On MacOS, you'll need to either use a package manager like MacPorts, or download cmake manually and (http://cmake.org/) build it.
-The other dependencies should already be installed.
+On MacOS, I'd recommend installing a package manager like MacPorts to get install/upgrade these.
+Apple likes their command line utilities... well aged.

 ### Compiling